RevensofT/.Net-Anarchy/README.md

 - Direct cast object without limited.
 - Copy all field between structure and class.
 - Raw byte copy directly between any object.
-- `Get and invoke from method address directly.`
+- Get and invoke from method address directly.
+- Full access and modify any object.
+(2014/05/14)

 ## Get size of reference type
 ```vb